RogueElectron/Cypher/Documentation/Authentication-Workflows.md

 ## Purpose and Scope

-This document provides comprehensive coverage of the complete user authentication workflows in the Cypher system, including user registration, login, and session management processes.
-The workflows implement zero-knowledge authentication using the OPAQUE protocol combined with mandatory TOTP two-factor authentication.
-For architectural details about the dual-backend system, see [System Architecture](/RogueElectron/Cypher/2-system-architecture).
-For implementation details of individual backend services, see [Implementation Details](/RogueElectron/Cypher/4-implementation-details).
+This document provides comprehensive documentation of the authentication workflows implemented in the Cypher system.
+It covers the complete user journey from registration through login and session management, detailing the cryptographic protocols, user interface interactions, and backend service coordination that enable secure zero-knowledge authentication.

+For technical implementation details of individual services, see [Backend Services](/RogueElectron/Cypher/documentation/2.1-backend-services).
+For security architecture and cryptographic protocols, see [Security Model](/RogueElectron/Cypher/documentation/2.3-security-model).

 ## Overview of Authentication Workflows